hsapodaca/meditation-j/README.md

 ## Project Overview

 - **alg** - all business logic resides here.
 Service layer, domain-specific things covered by custom code, data validations, models.
-- **repository** - all sql - postgres queries without transaction control, which is owned by service layer.
+- **repository** - all sql - postgres queries without transaction control, which is owned by Service layer.
 Exceptions are: seeded data via flyway.
 Also note the cascade delete logic on relationships table.
 - **web** - endpoint routes, json encoding/decoding, error codes.

-Also see
 - **config** - application, database (doobie transactor), server configuration.
 - **test** - Basic ScalaTest for now.
 - **MeditationServer** - IOApp object, entrypoint

-### Data Model
+## Data Model
-#### Summary
+### Summary
 - Everything is an entity with a script.
 - Pairs of entities have one-directional relationships.
 (Meditator = friend -> meditation)

-### Also See
+## Files of Interest

 - build.sbt - dependencies used.
 - postgresql, flyway scripts for the database schema in resources/db.migration.